aviadoffer/SolarPowerExtender/README.md

 Current status:
 ---------------

  1) The changes only work with the LV version of MPPSolar (U.S. 110v inverters).
-The relevat class is P18ComUSBProcessor.
+The relevant class is P18ComUSBProcessor.
    This can be easily modified to any inverter type however since I don't have access to any of those I can't make the changes.

  2) The changes only send specific fields to external source, the future plan is to read a config file with ther required fields.